danielgadea/change-metadata-github-action/README.md

 Please take a look at the documentation of exiftool to see the available file types.

 # Variables
-This action currently supports three variables:
+This action is currently focused on PDF metadata & supports three variables:
 - file -> file to change (required)
-- title -> value to update tag "title" (optional)
+- title -> value to update tag "title" (optional) -> if not provided will be updated to an empty string
-- author -> value to update tag "author" (optional)
+- author -> value to update tag "author" (optional) -> if not provided will be updated to an empty string